 It's not unusual for a carrier pet to show no signs of illness; some pets never become infected despite exposure to the fungus.
 Ringworm should be treated by a veterinarian and may require oral medications or a series of medicated baths.
 Ultimately, the best prevention is good hygiene and cleaning of bedding and grooming tools as well as regular veterinary exams to keep animals in good health.
 Healthy animals are more likely to be able to resist ringworm infection and also less likely to pass on infection to humans, according to the Centers for Disease Control and Prevention (CDC).

-Parasite infection is fairly common in cats and dogs because they're so easily shared.
-The most common parasites in pets are hookworm, roundworm, tapeworm and whipworm.
-The tapeworm is spread by an infected flea that your dog can ingest through routine grooming.
+Parasite infection are fairly common in cats and dogs because they're so easily shared.
+The most common parasites in pets are hookworm, giardia, roundworm, tapeworm, and whipworm.
+Tapeworms are spread by an infected flea that your dog can ingest through routine grooming.
 The other common worms are spread through stool, where the worm's microscopic eggs find their way into the outside world from your pet's intestinal tract.